Huttand History, Family Crest & Coats of Arms

 The ancient roots of the Huttand family name are in the Anglo-Saxon culture.
 The name Huttand comes from when the family lived in the regions of Hutton.
 There are no fewer than twenty-nine parishes or townships in England named Hutton.

 Early Origins of the Huttand family

 The surname Huttand was first found in Lancashire at Hutton, a township, in the parish of Penwortham, union of Preston, hundred of Leyland.
-An early charter or "inspeximus," in the 7th and 8th year of King Richard II.'s reign, mentions various charters of the abbey of St. Mary, Cockersand.
+An early charter or "inspeximus," in the 7th and 8th year of King Richard II's reign, mentions various charters of the abbey of St. Mary, Cockersand.

 One of those charters lists Helias, son of Roger de Hoton, as holding a grant from a "distant period" to a house and three carucates of land in "Hottun," in "Leylondeschire."
 Essentially, it was a grant for the whole town of Hottun.

 Priest-Hutton is another township in Lancashire.
 "The manor is mentioned in the Domesday Survey, and belonged to the Saxon Gilmichel.
 Adam de Hoton was one of the witnesses to Walter de Lyndesay's charter of liberties to Warton."

-Hoton is a village and civil parish in the Charnwood district of Leicestershire, that dates back to the Domesday Book of 1086 when it was first listed as Hohtone.
+Hoton is a village and civil parish in the Charnwood district of Leicestershire, that dates back to the Domesday Book of 1086, when it was first listed as Hohtone.
 Literally this place name means, "farmstead on a spur of land," from the Old English words "hoh" + "tun."

-The Hundredorum Rolls of 1273 included there two early spellings of the family: Thomas de Hoton, Lincolnshire; and John de Hoton in Northumberland.
+The Hundredorum Rolls of 1273 included two early spellings of the family: Thomas de Hoton, Lincolnshire; and John de Hoton in Northumberland.
 And the Yorkshire Poll Tax Rolls of 1379 listed: William de Hoton; Ricardus de Hoton; and Alexander de Hoton as all holding lands there at that time.

 Further to the north in Scotland, "Symon de Hotun was juror on an inquest held before the sheriff of Lanark, 1263 and John Hudton was abbot of Cupar in 1460."

 Early History of the Huttand family

 This web page shows only a small excerpt of our Huttand research.
 Another 157 words (11 lines of text) covering the years 1605, 1614, 1621, 1649, 1654, 1505, 1597, 1666, 1626, 1693, 1758, 1747, 1757, 1757, 1758, 1529, 1606, 1595, 1606, 1557, 1632, 1557, 1574, 1561, 1639, 1568, 1566, 1639, 1573, 1585, 1619, 1529, 1606, 1712, 1598, 1582, 1598 and are included under the topic Early Huttand History in all our PDF Extended History products and printed products wherever possible.

 Huttand Spelling Variations

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations under which the name Huttand has appeared include Hutton, Hutten and others.

 Early Notables of the Huttand family (pre 1700)

 Another 216 words (15 lines of text) are included under the topic Early Huttand Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Huttand family to Ireland

 Some of the Huttand family moved to Ireland, but this topic is not covered in this excerpt.

 Another 67 words (5 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Huttand family

 At this time, the shores of the New World beckoned many English families that felt that the social climate in England was oppressive and lacked opportunity for change.
 Thousands left England at great expense in ships that were overcrowded and full of disease.
 A great portion of these settlers never survived the journey and even a greater number arrived sick, starving, and without a penny.
 The survivors, however, were often greeted with greater opportunity than they could have experienced back home.
 These English settlers made significant contributions to those colonies that would eventually become the United States and Canada.
 An examination of early immigration records and passenger ship lists revealed that people bearing the name Huttand arrived in North America very early: Francis and Elizabeth Hutton settled in Virginia in 1623; John Hutton settled in Barbados in 1680 with his wife and five children; Oliver Hutton also settled in Barbados in the same year with his wife, children and servants.